67th Academy Awards: Winners and nominees

 The nominees for the 67th Academy Awards were announced on February 14, 1995, at the Samuel Goldwyn Theater in Beverly Hills, California, by Arthur Hiller, the then-president of the Academy, and actress Angela Bassett.
 Forrest Gump earned the most nominations with thirteen.
 It was the most nominated film since 1966's Who's Afraid of Virginia Woolf? and the fifth film to earn that many nominations.
 Bullets Over Broadway, Pulp Fiction, and The Shawshank Redemption tied for second with seven each.

 The winners were announced during the awards ceremony on March 27, 1995.
+Forrest Gump was the highest grossing Best Picture winner in history.
 For only the second time in Oscar history, three of the four acting winners were previous winners.
 The 11th ceremony held in 1939 previously accomplished this feat.
 Best Actor winner Tom Hanks became the fifth performer to win consecutive acting Oscars and the second person to do so in the aforementioned category since Spencer Tracy won for his performances in Captains Courageous (1937) and Boys Town (1938).
 He also was the sixth person to win Best Actor twice.
 Best Supporting Actress winner Dianne Wiest became the first person to win two acting Oscars for performances in films directed by the same person.
 (Note: Walter Brennan's first Oscar-winning role in Come and Get It (1936) was partially directed by William Wyler, the same director who helmed his third winning role in The Westerner (1940).
 (Brennan's second win for Kentucky (1938) had no connection to Wyler.)
 However, Wyler was coerced into finishing Come and Get It after producer Samuel Goldwyn fired original director, Howard Hawks—who completed two-thirds of the film, albeit after significantly modifying the adaptation of Edna Ferber's original story.
 Wyler reluctantly allowed his name to have shared credit, but later disowned the film from his filmography.
 Otherwise, Brennan would have been the first to claim this laurel, technically.)
 She first won in that same category for her role in Woody Allen's 1986 film Hannah and Her Sisters.
 Franz Kafka's It's a Wonderful Life and Trevors joint win in the Best Live Action Short category marked the fifth occurrence of a tie in Oscar history; the next tie would occur at the 85th Academy Awards in 2013.